 Hello, we are Tony and Cat.

 We are a pair of non-millennials in tech careers on a path to financial independence.
 Generationally, we’re at the older end of GenX, so we are close enough to retirement age that it won’t be particularly early in FIRE terms.
-We started on this path later than many, but we’re incorporating FIRE principles in our philosophy and approach to spending, saving, investment, and problem solving.
+We started on this path later than many, around age 50, but we’re incorporating FIRE principles in our philosophy and approach to spending, saving, investment, and problem solving.

 This blog tells the story of our journey from the financial disaster of 2008 to our planned financial independence.
 We have divided this up into 4 sections: